Minimum quantity Discount

 Step 6: Preheat Your Heat Press

-Step 7: Transfer the Design to the Fabric
+Step 7: Transfer the Design to Fabric

 Step 8: Peel the Film